-To get trained to become a content editor or author for our sites, you must complete the following courses in the LearningHub:
+To get trained to become a content editor or author for PHSA external sites, you must complete the following:

-After completing the e-learning course, please send an email to email@example.com:
+After completing both the course and quiz, please send an email to email@example.com:

 PHSA Communications will verify you’ve completed the course, confirm the access request with your supervisor or the content owner of the page and then give you editing rights.

 If you have already taken training in the past, but require access to a new section or new website, email firstname.lastname@example.org to let us know.
 Please make sure your training is within the last year.

 Content owners may choose not to edit any of our websites directly.
 However, we recommend that they also attend training so that they can understand the capabilities and limitations of the website platform (SharePoint 2013).